seijikun/askama/book/src/template_syntax.md

 In Askama, the binary AND, OR, and XOR operators (called `&`, `|`, `^` in Rust, resp.), are renamed to `bitand`, `bitor`, `xor` to avoid confusion with filter expressions.
-They still have the same operator precedende as in Rust.
+They still have the same operator precedence as in Rust.
 E.g. to test if the least significant bit is set in an integer field:

 ```jinja